Ipso upholds complaint over Mail article claiming ‘no-go areas for white people’

 The Mail’s article also included an image of Didsbury beneath the headline “British towns that are no-go areas for white people: Muslim author’s study of mosques reveals children ‘attacked for being white’”.

-But Ipso found the article was not in breach of its code of conduct in its reporting on Didsbury, because it had only suggested the Manchester suburb was home to a mosque hosting a sharia court, not that it had become a “no-go area for white people”.
-Sharia councils are often accused of operating a “parallel legal system” in the UK but their rulings have no legal standing in British law and they have no enforcement powers.
+Ipso found the article was not in breach of its code of conduct in its reporting on Didsbury, however, because it had only suggested the Manchester suburb was home to a mosque hosting a sharia court, not that it had become a “no-go area for white people”.

+Sharia councils are often accused of operating a “parallel legal system” in the UK, but their rulings have no legal standing in British law and they have no enforcement powers.

-On complaints the article breached clause 12 of its code, which says titles must “avoid prejudicial or pejorative reference to an individual’s race, colour, religion, sex, gender identity, sexual orientation or to any physical or mental disability”, Ipso said it was unable to consider the issue because the complainant was not personally affected.
+On complaints the article breached clause 12 of its code which says titles must “avoid prejudicial or pejorative reference to an individual’s race, colour, religion, sex, gender identity, sexual orientation or to any physical or mental disability”, Ipso said it was unable to consider the issue because the complainant was not personally affected.

 The Independent has asked Mail Online to comment.